 St. John Eudes (feast day August 19th) was a priest and parish missionary in 17th century France, the most renowned and effective preacher of his day.
-At the age of 14 he consecrated his life to the Blessed Virgin Mary, his segueway into the priesthood.
+At the age of 14 he consecrated his life to the Blessed Virgin Mary, which became his segueway into the priesthood.

 His life mission was twofold.
 The first was to combat the widespread loss of faith in the hearts and souls of the French people.
 For this end he promoted devotion to the Sacred Heart of Jesus and the Immaculate Heart of Mary among the laity.
 He was instrumental in getting the Church to adopt these devotions as feasts on the liturgical calendar, and he also composed the propers for their Mass and Divine Office.